 Employers are also required to file reconciliation returns for each quarter and wage and tax statements (W-2s) for all employees and W-2 transmittals.

-Register for employer withholding tax online through the PA Open for Business Website.
+Register for employer withholding tax online through the Online PA-100.

 Employers can file and pay employer withholding tax returns and submit W-2 information online using e-TIDES, by phone using TeleFile or through third-party software.